williamrongerude/StormAnalysis/README.md

 3. Training, Testing and Modeling
 4. Evaluation

-Inspired by own endeavours with publicly available storm data, engineering my own model to achieve successful, model deployable metrics that you can achieve as well!
+Inspired by own endeavours with publicly available storm data.
+Achieving successful, model deployable metrics is very possible for anyone who is looking to find patterns and solutions to problems, even ones who've never touched Python in their life.